RailEduKit/SigLab-3Dmodels/README.md

    - `drill_template_straight.scad` - Drilling templates for straight tracks
    - `drill_template_curve.scad` - Drilling templates for curved tracks
    - `drill_template_switch.scad` - Drilling templates for switches
-   - `route_signal.scad` - Road crossing components

 6. **Testing and Development**
    - `test_code.scad` - General testing file
    - `test_magnets.scad` - Magnet component testing
    - `test_pins.scad` - Pin component testing

-7. **Documentation and Scripts**
-   - `README.md` - This documentation file
-   - `dependencies.sh` - Installation script for required libraries
-   - `number_plates_creation.jl` - Julia script for number plate generation
-   - `number_plate_code_for_scad.txt` - Code definitions for number plates

 ## config

-The `config.scad` file serves as the central configuration file for the entire project.
+The `config/global_variables.scad` file serves as the central configuration file for the entire project.
 It contains all the essential parameters and measurements needed for the various components of the Interactive Signalling Laboratory.

 ### Key Attributes